4neesh/DevBlog/src/posts/020_SolidL.md

 <br>
 <h4>Liskov Substitution by design</h4>
 <p>
-When we use inheritance to share class methods and properties, we are implying that the subclass can be used to replace instances of the parent class as the subclass <i>IS A</i> variance of the parent class.<br>
+When we use inheritance to share class methods and properties, we are implying that the subclass can be used to replace instances of the parent class.<br>
 The LSP asserts three rules when applying inheritance with subclasses:<br>
 &#8226; The subclass cannot enforce stricter rules than the parent class.<br>
 &#8226; The return value of a subclass method can only differ as a subclass of the return type from the parent.<br>